 54bis.
 Before refusing extradition, does your country consult, where appropriate, with the requesting State, when appropriate, to provide it with ample opportunity to present its opinions and to provide information relevant to its allegation?

 The responding State party may wish to provide a list of any bilateral and/or multilateral agreements or arrangements concluded by the State party to carry out or to enhance the effectiveness of extradition (art.
 16, para.
 17).
-If such texts are publicly available, please provide a link to the most relevant information.
+If such texts are publicly available, please provide a link to the most relevant information. (move the box to the top)

 B. Mutual legal assistance (article 18)